WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 Cons and Disadvantages

-Although both WordPress and Adobe Dreamweaver have their strengths, strengths, they are without flaws.
+Although both WordPress and Adobe Dreamweaver have their strengths, they are without flaws.
 Restore notable cons for each platform.

 WordPress Disadvantages